David Hernandez (baseball): Cleveland Indians

 On July 3, 2020, Hernandez signed a minor league contract with the Cleveland Indians.
 Hernandez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He was released by the Indians on September 20, 2020.
+He was released by the organization on September 20.

 International career

 Hernandez attempted to join Team Mexico in the 2013 World Baseball Classic, but was not able to put together the proper documentation in time.
 After an injury to Chris Perez, Hernandez was asked to join Team USA.

-Scouting Report
+Scouting report

 Hernandez throws a 95 mph fastball, a 78 mph slider, and an 84 mph changeup.
-He is known for his high strikeout rate, which improved at every level in the minors, from 9.54 K/9 in A to 12.46 K/9 in AAA.
-In the minor leagues he was a flyball pitcher – 45% of balls in play were flyballs, with only 38% of them staying on the ground.
+He is known for his high strikeout rate, which improved at every level in the minors, from 9.54 K/9 in Single–A to 12.46 K/9 in Triple–A. In the minor leagues he was a flyball pitcher – 45% of balls in play were flyballs, with only 38% of them staying on the ground.